user00000001/tesrasdk-ts/docs/en/asset.md

 # Digital Asset Transfer

 ##  Transfer native asset
-There are two kinds of native asset in Ontology: ONT and ONG.
+There are two kinds of native asset in Tersa: TST and TSG.

 In order to transfer native asset, we can create the specific transaction and send it to the blockchain.
 After the transaction has been packaged in the block, the transaction will succeed.

 ### Type of native asset
 ````
 TOKEN_TYPE = {
-  ONT : 'ONT',  //Ontology Token
+  TST : 'TST',  //Tersa Token
-  ONG : 'ONG'   //Ontology Gas
+  TSG : 'TSG'   //Tersa Gas
 }
 ````